 San Antonio is one of the main clubbing destinations on Ibiza.
 Mostly younger clubbers flock to the town in summer, enjoying the easy going atmosphere, where making friends is easy, and the cheaper prices in the bars and clubs, compared to Playa d'en Bossa and Ibiza Town.

 Fans of daytime clubbing can head to O Beach Ibiza, a beautiful beach club on the promenade with a diverse party programme.
 The Ibiza Rocks Hotel, which is also a party venue, is famed for its daytime pool parties.
-And on the outskirts of San Antonio you'll find the daytime venue Benimussa Park, here you can party open-air in extensive grounds with various party areas.
+And on the outskirts of San Antonio you'll find the daytime venue 528 Ibiza, where you can enjoy open-air parties in its extensive grounds with various party areas.

-For the other famous clubs of the island, Amnesia is located near San Rafael in the middle of the island, while Pacha is in Ibiza Town and Ushuaïa and Hï Ibiza are in Playa d'en Bossa.
-All are also easily reached with the disco bus that runs all night.
+As for the other famous clubs of the island, Amnesia is located near San Rafael in the middle of the island, while Pacha is in Ibiza Town and Ushuaïa and Hï Ibiza are in Playa d'en Bossa.
+All are easily reached from San Antonio with the disco bus that runs all night.

 Read more in our extensive Clubber's guide to San Antonio.